vivaria/edisonrul.ing/README.md

 *   When "Dark Ruler Ha Des" destroys "Skull Zoma" by battle, its effects are negated and it will not inflict damage.
 *   When "Skull Zoma" is destroyed by battle, its owner activates its effect.
 *   If a "Skull Zoma" is Special Summoned with "Magical Hats", its effect will not activate when it is destroyed in battle.
-*   When an Attack Position "Skull Zoma" battles a monster with equal ATK and both monsters are destroyed, "Skull Zoma's" effect still activates.
+*   When an Attack Position "Skull Zoma" battles a monster with equal ATK and both monsters are destroyed, "Skull Zoma"'s effect still activates.
-*   "Barrel Behind the Door" cannot be chained to "Skull Zoma's" effect.
+*   "Barrel Behind the Door" cannot be chained to "Skull Zoma"'s effect.
-*   "Divine Wrath" cannot be chained to "Skull Zoma's" effect because it is a Trap Card in the Graveyard.
+*   "Divine Wrath" cannot be chained to "Skull Zoma"'s effect because it is a Trap Card in the Graveyard.
-*   "Sorcerer of Dark Magic's" effect cannot be chained to the damage inflicting effect of "Skull Zoma".
+*   "Sorcerer of Dark Magic"'s effect cannot be chained to the damage inflicting effect of "Skull Zoma".
-*   "Skull Zoma's" effect cannot be negated by "Skill Drain".
+*   "Skull Zoma"'s effect cannot be negated by "Skill Drain".
-*   "Des Volstgalph's" effect does not activate when it destroys "Skull Zoma" by battle.
+*   "Des Volstgalph"'s effect does not activate when it destroys "Skull Zoma" by battle.
 *   If "Skull Zoma" inflicts damage to your opponent's Life Points while "Begone, Knave!" is active, it will return to your hand.
-If "Makyura the Destructor's" effect was activated during the same turn, it can be activated from the hand and Special Summoned.
+If "Makyura the Destructor"'s effect was activated during the same turn, it can be activated from the hand and Special Summoned.
 If "Final Attack Orders" is also active, it will be shifted into Attack Position and can then attack again during the same Battle Phase.
 *   "Skull Zoma" inflicts damage equal to the current ATK of the monster that destroyed it by battle.
 *   When "Black Luster Soldier - Envoy of the Beginning" destroys "Skull Zoma" by battle, it can activate its effect to attack once again.
 *   When "Skull Zoma" is equipped to "Relinquished" by its effect, it is only treated as an Equip Spell Card, not a Trap Card or Monster Card.